 Anti-Religious Liberty Bills:

-- SB 219: LGBT Rights Long-term care facilities This bill will inflict fines and jail time on any long term care center worker if those patients identifying as transgender aren’t referred to by their preferred gender pronoun.
+- SB 219: LGBT Rights Long-term care facilities This bill will inflict fines and jail time on long-term care center workers who refuse to use the preferred pronoun of patients identifying as transgender.
 (The gender pronoun list could contain as many as 50 options) The bill also mandates that gender be determined by self identification, not biology.
 As a result, anyone claiming to be a woman or a man would have to be treated like their preferred sex in regards to rooming situations and bathroom usage.
 There are no exemptions for religious institutions.
-Not only does this bill violate the religious liberty rights of faith-based senior facilities, but it violates free speech rights by compelling people to use speech they might disagree with.
+Not only does this bill violate the religious liberty rights of faith-based senior facilities, but it violates free speech rights by compelling people to use work not even found in the dictionary.
 For more information…

 - Watch Tucker Carlson take to task a Democratic strategist who defends SB 219 here.